yoonghm/Examples/Linux/bash.md

 Use equal sign (`=`) to assign value (on the right-hand side) to variable (on the left-hand side).
 There is no space on either side of the equal sign.

+### Local Variables

+Examples below illustrate some concepts of **local variable**, which is valid in the current shell only.
+Local variables are not passed to child processes forked by the shell.

 <pre>
 <b>$ 1name = a</b>